-Have you ever met someone who’s perfect for being your partner but who’s moving out of the state next Saturday or just not into it at the moment?
-If you have, you know what they mean by saying that you not only have to meet the right person but do it at the right time.
-It’s the same for many things in life, including messages in your mailbox.
+Have you ever met your perfect match who’s moving out of the state next Saturday or just not into relationships at the moment?
+If you have, you know what people mean by saying you not only have to meet the right person but do it at the right time.
+It’s the same for many things in life, including emails in an inbox.

-Whatever the direct or indirect purpose of an email, first it needs to be spotted and opened.
-If a recipient does it, then the chances that they buy your product or service are higher.
+Regardless of an email’s purpose, first, it needs to be spotted and opened.
+If the recipient does it, you are more likely to get a sale.
 So what you ultimately want are more opens and more click-throughs.
-However, it turns out that almost 22% of all email campaigns are opened in the very first hour after they’re sent, so each passing hour means fewer chances for success.
+However, it turns out that almost 20% of all email campaigns are opened in the very first hour after they’re sent, and almost a third of all the clicks happen at the same time.
+So each passing hour means fewer chances for success.

-OK, moving on to the numbers on timing.
+OK, moving on to the data on timing.